 The answer is much more straightforward than you may think.

-In this article we'll review the four elements you must consider to create an eLearning course that can grab your learners attention faster:
+In this article we'll review the key tricks you must consider to create an eLearning course that can grab your learners attention faster:

 Everything you see (books, magazines, blogs, etc.) has been catered to the ideal reader.
 This means that before creating anything, the writer has thought of the person on the other side: Why are they interested in reading this?
 What do they want?
 What are their problems?